(Corrects date in dateline to Dec 21 from Dec 20)

 By Anna Mehler Paperny and Matt Scuffham

-TORONTO, Dec 21 (Reuters) - Thousands are expected to attend a Thursday memorial service for Canadian pharmaceuticals billionaire Barry Sherman and his wife, Honey Sherman, whose bodies were found in their Toronto mansion last week in a mysterious case that has shocked the nation.
+TORONTO, Dec 21 (Reuters) - Thousands of Canadians attended a memorial service for Toronto pharmaceuticals billionaire Barry Sherman and his wife Honey Sherman on Thursday, less than a week after news of their mysterious deaths shocked the nation.

-Barry Sherman, founder of generic pharmaceuticals company Apotex Inc, and his wife, Honey, were found by a real estate agent on Friday morning, hanging by belts around their necks from a railing beside a swimming pool in their home, a friend close to the family told Reuters.
+Barry Sherman, founder of generic pharmaceuticals company Apotex Inc, and his wife were found on Friday by a real estate agent, hanging by belts around their necks from a railing beside a swimming pool in their home, a friend close to the family told Reuters.

-Homicide detectives took over the investigation on Sunday, though Toronto Police have not formally designated it a homicide case.
-There are no suspects in custody and police have not said if they are looking for any.
+Homicide detectives took over the investigation on Sunday, a day after the family issued a statement complaining about their handling of the case.
+Police have not formally designated it a homicide, no suspects are in custody and police have not said if they have any persons of interest.

 The two won awards for their philanthropy, giving millions of dollars to hospitals, universities and Jewish organizations.